Why is Body Language Relevant?

 - Mime/miming gestures - gestures used consciously to convey a specific message, such as extending the thumb and little finger by the ear to say "Phone me," or wiping imaginary sweat from the brow to express relief after a crisis subsides.

 - Mirroring - the synchronizing or matching of body language (and speech characteristics), usually between two people, which helps build feelings of trust and empathy.
 Mirroring works like this because similar signals produce unconscious feelings of affirmation.
 When a person's signals are mirrored the unconscious mind thinks, "This person is like me and agrees with the way I am.
 I like this person because we are similar, and he/she likes me too."
 See NLP (Neuro-Linguistic Programming), and Empathy.
-Pacing refers to the mirroring of someone's speed of movements.
+Pacing refers to the mirroring of someone's speed of movement.

 - NLP/Neuro-linguistic programming - a branch of psychology developed in the 1960s which combines language, body movement and thought to optimise self-control and development, and relationships and communications with others.
 NLP research has fuelled much of the analytical aspects of modern popular body language, notably mirroring and eye movements.